The best outcome following a family breakdown

 You can consult us at any time during the process.
 Once an agreement has been reached, we can assist you by drafting the required consent order and supporting documentation.
 We can also deal with all aspects of implementation, such as property transfers and enforcement.

-If you are not already instructing us in relation to your divorce, then we offer a free initial consultation to discuss and advise you upon your financial claims.
+If you are not already instructing us in relation to your divorce, then we offer a free initial half hour consultation to discuss and advise you upon your financial claims.